Molecular self-assembly

 In chemistry and materials science, molecular self-assembly is the process by which molecules adopt a defined arrangement without guidance or management from an outside source.
-There are two types of self-assembly: intramolecular and intermolecular.
+There are two types of self-assembly: intermolecular and intramolecular.
 Commonly, the term molecular self-assembly refers to the former, while the latter is more commonly called folding.

 Supramolecular systems

 Molecular self-assembly is a key concept in supramolecular chemistry.
 This is because assembly of molecules in such systems is directed through non-covalent interactions (e.g., hydrogen bonding, metal coordination, hydrophobic forces, van der Waals forces, pi-stacking interactions, and/or electrostatic) as well as electromagnetic interactions.
 Common examples include the formation of colloids, biomolecular condensates, micelles, vesicles, liquid crystal phases, and Langmuir monolayers by surfactant molecules.
 Further examples of supramolecular assemblies demonstrate that a variety of different shapes and sizes can be obtained using molecular self-assembly.

 Molecular self-assembly allows the construction of challenging molecular topologies.
 One example is Borromean rings, interlocking rings wherein removal of one ring unlocks each of the other rings.
 DNA has been used to prepare a molecular analog of Borromean rings.
 More recently, a similar structure has been prepared using non-biological building blocks.